 Since 2006, the Night of Too Many Stars benefit has raised over $30 million toward NEXT for AUTISM’s mission to provide children and adults with autism the opportunity to live fulfilling, engaged, and meaningful lives.

 The 2018 grant cycle is closed.
-Please check back periodically on this website for information about the next grant cycle, which will be announced in 2019 after the next Night of Too Many Stars event.
+Please check back periodically on this website for information about the next grant cycle.
 Thank you for your interest.

 NEXT for AUTISM’s Night of Too Many Stars Grants Program funds initiatives and organizations across the United States whose programs improve the outcomes for individuals with Autism Spectrum Disorders and their families in the following areas: